kdubois/CamelQuarkusVoter/README.md

 1. In the AMQ Streams operator, install the kafka cluster component.
 Make sure the cluster name matches up with the cluster service name in the kubefiles/config/configmap.yaml file.
 1. Install a Postgresql Database (you can use the built in Openshift template).
 Name the db 'votedb' and set the username and password to what you have configured in the kubefiles/config/secrets.yaml.
 1. Build and deploy the applications.
 If you're logged in to Openshift in your terminal, you can run `mvn clean package -Dnative -Dquarkus.kubernetes.deploy` and Quarkus will take care of building native binaries and deploying them to Openshift and it will even configure the wiring to use the secrets and configmaps for you.
-Alternatively you can also let Quarkus build & push native container images using the Quarkus CLI: `quarkus push --also-build --native --registry=quay.io`.
-And then use the kubefiles/argo/* yamls to deploy the applications (eg. using ArgoCD)
+Alternatively you can also let Quarkus build & push native container images using the Quarkus CLI: `quarkus image push --also-build --native --registry=quay.io --group=yourquayuser`.
+And then use the kubefiles/* yamls to deploy the applications (eg. using ArgoCD)

 you can also build the image and deploy with knative, eg. kn service create cameldemo-processor --env-from cm:appconfig --env-from secret:db --image=quay.io/kevindubois/cameldemo-processor --force